 When you make an application for your child's school place, you will be asked to state up to 3 schools you would like your child to attend (known as your preferences).
 You should state these in the order you prefer them.

-Each admission authority must consider all applications for places at the school regardless of where parents/carers have placed the school in their list of 3 preferences (so there is no possibility of favouring those who name the school as first preference or discounting those who placed it as second or third preference).
+Each admission authority must consider all applications for places at the school regardless of where parents/carers have placed the school in their list of 3 preferences.
+This ensures that is no possibility of favouring those who name the school as first preference, or discounting those who placed it as second or third preference.

 Your child will be ranked according to the oversubscription criteria for all three school preferences.
 Where they are in the ranked list will depend on where they fall in the priority groups within the oversubscription.